Renormalization of three-quark operators with up to two derivatives at three loops: Matrix elements of three-quark operators with open spinor indices

 with the very same tensor structures $T_{j,\bm{\chi}}$ as in Eq.~\eqref{amp_decomposition}.
 Therefore, we can exploit the decomposition developed in Ref.~\cite{Kniehl:2022ido} upon obvious modifications to evaluate all form factors $f_{k,j}$, being again numbers for $\mu=\mu_E$, whose $\mu$ dependence may be retrieved from Eq.~\eqref{eq:run} with the replacements $f_j\to\vec{f}_j=(f_{1,j},f_{2,j},f_{3,j})^T$ and $\gamma_{(0)}^{(L)}\to\gamma_{(1)}^{(L)}$ being $3\times3$ matrices.
 For general value of $N$, $\vec{f}_j=(f_{1,j},\ldots,f_{k_{\mathrm{max}},j})^T$ and $\gamma_{(N)}^{(L)}$ are $k_{\mathrm{max}}\times k_{\mathrm{max}}$ matrices with $k_{\mathrm{max}}=(N+1)(N+2)/2$.

 Our calculational procedure is similar to Refs.~\cite{Kniehl:2022ido,Kniehl:2020sgo,Kniehl:2020nhw}.
 We generate the contributing Feynman diagrams using the computer program QGRAF \cite{Nogueira:1991ex}.
 We project out and evaluate the color and spinor traces using custom-made routines written in FORM \cite{Vermaseren:2000nd} language.
 We reduce the resulting Feynman integrals to a small set of master integrals using the Laporta algorithm \cite{Laporta:2000dsw} of integration by parts \cite{Chetyrkin:1981qh} as implemented in FIRE \cite{Smirnov:2014hma}.
 Besides the integration-by-parts relations, we exploit additional relations arising from the symmetric kinematics to further reduce the number of master integrals, down to 2 one-loop master integrals, to be evaluated analytically, and 44 two-loop master integrals, to be evaluated numerically.
 For the latter, we apply sector decomposition \cite{Binoth:2000ps,Binoth:2003ak} using FIESTA \cite{Smirnov:2015mct} and CUBA \cite{Hahn:2004fe}.
 At two-loops, we reach a relative numerical precision of about $10^{-6}$ for the individual master integrals.
-In the ancillary file published in the journal along with this paper, we list $f_{k,j}$ both as numerical values and as analytic expressions in terms of master integrals, allowing for more precise numerical or even analytic evaluations in the future.
+In the ancillary file published in the journal along with this paper, we list $f_j$ and $f_{k,j}$ both as numerical values and as analytic expressions in terms of master integrals, allowing for more precise numerical or even analytic evaluations in the future.\footnote{We caution the reader that the face values of $f_j$ for the case of $N=0$ differ from those presented in the ancillary file published along with Ref.~\cite{Kniehl:2022ido}.
+This reflects the ambiguity in the special solution of an inhomogeneous system of linear equations.
+This ambiguity disappears in the evaluation of $H_{\bm{\chi}}(p_1,p_2,p_3)$ in Eq.~\eqref{amp_decomposition}.}

 The leading poles in $\varepsilon$ that occur in the evaluation Eq.~\eqref{amp} for $N=1$ prior to renormalization allow us to crosscheck our results for the respective anomalous dimensions, $\gamma_{(1)}^{(L)}$ with $L=1,2$.